cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 | `org` | Caller must be from the same org as the destination |
 | `space` | Caller must be from the same space as the destination |

-For shared routes with apps mapped from multiple spaces, scope is evaluated against all endpoints in the pool.
-See [Scope Evaluation and Shared Routes](#scope-evaluation-and-shared-routes) in the Appendix for details.
+For shared routes with apps mapped from multiple spaces, scope is evaluated against the selected backend after load balancing.
+See [Scope Evaluation and Shared Routes](#scope-evaluation-and-shared-routes) in the Appendix for details and tradeoffs.

 #### Layered Authorization